-Marx saw the socialized ownership of the economy as an inevitable phase in the evolution of humanity.
+Marx saw society's ownership of the economy as an inevitable phase in the evolution of humanity.
 Socialized economies would replace BB economies just as the city merchants' economy replaced the feudal landlords' economy 300 years earlier.
-Marx did not see that intervention of the State in BB economies could control the chaos caused by BB "catch-as-you-can" behaviour.
+Marx did not think that the BB State could control the chaos caused by BB.
 The first to propose this was British economist J.M.
 Keynes.
-In 1936 he suggested to start state-funded projects, and state-regulated Bank interest, to soften crises cause by BB greed.
-This could create jobs and incomes, boost demand, sales, business, and save BB economies from excessive unemployment fomenting revolutions leading to socialized economies.
+In 1936 he suggested to start state-paid economic projects, and state-regulated Bank interest, to soften crises cause by BB greed.
+State created jobs and incomes boost demand, sales, business, and save BB economies from excessive unemployment and from Socialist revolutions .During the worst crisis of the US economy (1929-1942) US President Roosevelt introduced his

-During the worst crisis of the US economy (1929-1942) US President Franklin Roosevelt introduced his "New Deal" policy (1933-1937) by state-paid projects providing work for unemployed.
+"New Deal" policy (1933-1937) by state-paid projects providing work for the unemployed.
 The writer H.G.
 Wells said: "The 'New Deal' is plainly an attempt to achieve a working socialism and avert a social collapse in America.
 It is extraordinarily parallel to the successive 'policies' and 'Plans' of the Russian experiment.
 Americans shirk the word 'socialism', but what else can one call it?"
 Wells exaggerated.
-The "New Deal" did not aim to turn the US private economy into a state-owned, planned, economy, let alone one based on economic equality.
+The "New Deal" did not aim to turn the US BB economy into a state-owned, planned, economy, let alone one based on economic equality.

 It created government-paid jobs, and incomes, to help the BB economy to recover.

-The "New Deal" did not stop the 1930s "depression" but it reduced the misery of many unemployed by providing jobs in government-funded projects thus reviving not the economy but the hope that the economy will recover.
-Paying unemployment benefits kept many unemployed from starvation - and from revolution.
-Many BB economies accepted Keynes's ideas and introduced social-security schemes and control of competition and interest rates.
-Moreover, after rebuilding Europe from destruction caused by WW2, BB economies invented consumerism - consumption to satisfy invented needs rather than natural needs.
+The "New Deal" did not end the 1930s "depression" but reduced misery of some unemployed by creating jobs in government-paid projects.
+This revived not the economy but the hope that the economy will recover.
+Paying unemployment benefits kept many unemployed from starvation - and revolution.
+After WW2 many BB economies accepted Keynes's ideas and introduced social-security schemes and control of competition and interest rates.
+After rebuilding Europe from destruction caused by WW2, BB economies invented consumerism: consumption to satisfy invented needs rather than natural needs.
 New, artificial, needs are constantly created by a vast advertising industry to keep the economy going.
 In 1940 few knew about TV but by the 1970s B/W TV sets could be picked up in garbage dumps as people craved Colour TV.
 This now happens to clothing, cars, computers, entertainment, food, medicines, and telephones.
-BB economy nowadays constantly invents new needs and its advertisers seduce the public to satisfy them.
+BB economy nowadays constantly invents new needs and its advertisers seduce the public to buy more and more.
 We live in the era of Invented Needs.
 We suddenly "need" things we never knew about a decade ago.
 Invented needs are satisfied by using goods with built-in obsolescence.
-This wasteful practice prolongs the life of a chaotic economy created by BB to maximize its profits and power, even if this damages most people's health, future generations' health, and pollutes the planet. .
-Fighting wars to sell opium and opposing the electric car (EV1) produced by GM in 1996 - and scrapped in 2005 - are typical examples...
-Marx's prediction that a BB economy must cause economic chaos and crisis is confirmed daily but his belief that this must lead to a collapse of the entire economy and hence to war and revolution, is dated.
+This wasteful practice prolongs life of a chaotic economy created by BB to maximize private profits and power, even if this damages most people's health, future generations' health, and pollutes the planet.
+Fighting wars to sell opium (see p.
+153) and opposing the electric car (EV1) produced by GM in 1996 - and scrapped in 2005 - are typical examples...
+Marx's prediction that a BB economy must cause economic chaos and crisis is confirmed daily but his belief that this must lead to a collapse of BB economy and hence to war and revolution, is dated.
 This scenario is possible but not inevitable.
-Government intervention can prevent collapse of BB economies.
-It can create employment by government-funded projects.
+State intervention in the economy can prevent collapse of BB economies.
+It can create employment by state-paid projects.
+It can control finance.